A Tensor Network Framework for Lindbladian Spectra and Steady States: Results

-We hence use this ansatz to infer the scaling of the gap in the infinite system limit.
-In~\cref{fig:spectrum:dissipative-gap}, we show gaps evaluated for various values of the Hubbard interaction and system sizes, as well as the resulting finite\hyp size extrapolations.
-Note that for the fits we had to exclude the smallest systems with $L=16$ sites in order to reliably identify the gap closing.
-Interestingly, we also observe a change in the scaling behavior w.r.t. $L$ from a dominating linear scaling $\alpha \approx 1$ for large interactions (c.f. the $U=0.66$ data) to a dominating quadratic scaling $\alpha \approx 2$ when the interaction strength approaches zero.
-We propose that this is another signature of the increasing correlation length when approaching $U=0$.
-In fact, in a~\gls{BEC} incoherent scattering is suppressed and thus transport is ballistic, which implies a relaxation time scale $\tau = 1/\Delta \sim L^2$, hence if $\xi>L$ we would expect a quadratic scaling behavior of the gap.
-On the other hand, for $\xi < L$ the particle coherence length is smaller than the overall system size and incoherent scattering is pronounced, indicating a transition to a diffusive regime with relaxation time scale $\tau = 1/\Delta \sim L$.
-The observation that for a local~\gls{BEC} the relaxation time $\tau = 1/\Delta$ increases quadratically with the system size seems to complicate the practical realization due to a rapidly growing time scale.
+The observation that for a local~\gls{BEC} the relaxation time $\tau = 1/\Delta$ increases faster than linear with the system size seems to complicate the practical realization due to a rapidly growing time scale.
 However, this problem can be overcome by choosing special initial states.
 While it has been known for some time that the relaxation speed of driven systems can exhibit anomalous behavior for specific initial states~\cite{Mori2020}, in general, identifying such states is highly non\hyp trivial.
 In the next paragraph, we demonstrate how the capability to access several low\hyp lying Lindbladian eigenstates allows us to address this issue, and we show that there is a class of experimentally simple\hyp to\hyp realize states for which relaxation times can be sped up exponentially.